The 7 Nursing Home Abuse Types

 You can:

-- Call 911 if a nursing home resident is in immediate danger
+1. Call 911 if a nursing home resident is in immediate danger

 FAQs About Types of Nursing Home Abuse

-What are the 7 types of nursing home abuse?
+What are the most common types of nursing home abuse?

 You can get help for different types of nursing home abuse by contacting authorities.

-Local police, elder protective services, and nursing home abuse attorneys all may be able to help.
+Local police, elder protective services, and nursing home abuse attorneys may all be able to help.
 Always call 911 in the event of a medical emergency.

 If you want to connect with an elder abuse lawyer who can pursue compensation for you, we can help.
 Get started with a free case review right now.